 Our earlier stories, Wild Claims about Wildfires in Brazil and Beyond the Amazon drew a lot of reader attention.
-It took three weeks for the stories about the Amazon wildfires to move from social media into the mainstream, but once it did, the world was captivated.
+It took three weeks for the Brazilian wildfire story to move from social media into the mainstream, but once it did, the world was captivated.

 As we told readers then, the web was spreading both good and bad information faster than the fires themselves.
 Now it seems as though the media focus has moved on, but we have four parts of the rainforest story we still want to talk about.

 First of all, people still start fires in Brazil.
 Readers may have heard that, reacting to the outcry, the Brazilian government banned deliberate fires in the Amazon.
 That hasn’t stopped anything.
 Just two days after the ban, Brazil’s National Space Research Institute spotted nearly 4,000 new outbreaks.
 They were happening all over the country, with about 2,000 right in the rainforest.
 Public interest may have burnt out, but the fires haven’t.

 Also, readers shouldn’t think that the Brazilian government has clamped down on losing the rainforest.
 President Bolsonaro goes by the nickname “Captain Chainsaw”.
 His government is trying to get rid of environmental laws in Brazil.
 For example, AP reports that the government has started moving employees out of three of the four federal environmental protection offices in Amizonas state.
 They are the ones in charge of stopping logging, land grabbing and illegal fires in the rainforest.

 Bolsonaro has cut the budget for the Brazilian Institute of the Environment and Renewable Natural Resources (known by the Portuguese acronym “Ibama”) by 24%.
 As a result, Climate Observatory reports that field operations by agents from January through April went down 58% from last year.